Tom’s Tips for InfoSec Professionals

 Probably one of my biggest peeves with the infosec industry is the culture of rockstars and experts that it breeds.
 I encourage everyone to avoid getting sucked into this.

-When you’re in a group, don’t be the loudest or most talkative in the room - learn from others.
-As one of my coworkers, Tim Baldwin, says, “If I’m the smartest person in the room, I don’t want to be in that room”.
+When you’re in a group, don’t be the loudest or most talkative in the room.
+Instead, be curious and learn from others.
+As one of my coworkers says, “If I’m the smartest person in the room, I don’t want to be in that room”.
 I totally agree with him there.

 Be good at what you do, and recognition will follow.

-When you make a mistake, admit it - and fix the problem.
+When you make a mistake, admit it and make sure you address and/or fix the problem.
 The worst thing you can do when making a mistake is to lie about it or blame someone else.
 But most importantly, learn from mistakes and gain experience from fixing them.
-This is the most valuable part - it won’t necessarily prevent every future error, but will better equip you to deal with similar issues in the future.
+This is the most valuable part–it won’t necessarily prevent every future error, but will better equip you to deal with similar issues in the future.

 Strive to be someone that your team can count on.
 When you make a promise, follow through on it.
 Don’t be the person that says they’ll do something and never does.

 Don’t always go for what’s easy or the least amount of work.
 Take on the challenge that no one wants to solve or that might even seem impossible.
 The worst that can happen is that nothing will improve or change, but you might come up with an interesting solution to a problem people haven’t been able to solve.

 It’s always a good idea to keep your clients happy.
 Setting appropriate expectations is the single most effective way to do this.